-- i. all samples are representative of the process under investigation; - ii. the method of sampling is appropriate; - iii. the standards against which any results are assessed are appropriate; and - iv. the interpretation applied to the results is appropriate.
+- i.
+All samples are representative of the process under investigation. - ii.
+The sampling methods used are appropriate. - iii.
+The standards against which any results are assessed are suitable. - iv.
+The interpretation of the results is accurate and relevant.

-Environmental monitoring results will be documented in audit and health and safety reports and the results will be made known to staff who may be exposed to that hazard by the Health and Safety Specialist or Occupational Health Nurse.
+Environmental monitoring results will be documented in audit and health and safety reports.
+These results will be communicated to staff who may be exposed to the hazard by the Health and Safety Specialist or Occupational Health Nurse.

-Where an assessment has established that there is a significant hazard to health that cannot be eliminated then health monitoring will be required.
-Health monitoring may be achieved through pre-employment and ongoing screening, the Health and Safety Specialist will work with the area manager to organise for this to be done.
+If an assessment determines that there is a significant health hazard that cannot be eliminated, health monitoring will be required.
+Health monitoring may be conducted through pre-employment and ongoing screening.
+The Health and Safety Specialist will collaborate with the area manager to organize the necessary monitoring.